Keywords in C++: An Overview

 What is a Keyword in C++?

-Keywords or reserved words have some specific meaning to the compiler of C++ programs and it is always written in lower cases.
-Keywords in C++ language are generally used for serving some special functions such as "void", "int", "public" and many more in languages.
+Keywords or reserved words convey a specific meaning to the compiler of C++ programs and it is always written in lower cases.
+Keywords in C++ language are generally used for serving some special functions such as

 Types of keywords in C++